QuarkNerd/blog/cgrant/_posts/2013-09-25-2D-Game-Development-With-SpriteKit.md

 By doing so, the user can hold the device at any angle and all future motion updates will be relative to that.

-Once we have calculated the relative attitude, we move the plane by applying an impluse:
+Once we have calculated the relative attitude, we move the plane by applying an impulse:

 	[_heroFighter.physicsBody applyImpulse:CGVectorMake(attitude.roll * 250, -attitude.pitch * 200)];